dhananjaynaik18/Crop-Disease-Detection/README.md

 🐛 Known Issues & Troubleshooting Notes
 During development, I encountered and fixed a few common ML bugs.
 If you are modifying this code, keep these in mind:
 • The "Black Square" Bug: In app.py, do NOT divide the image array by 255.0.
 The training.py model already has a layers.Rescaling(1./255) layer built into it.
 Dividing it twice makes the image essentially pitch black, causing the model to blindly guess the first alphabetical class every time.
 • Alphabetical Sorting: image_dataset_from_directory sorts folders alphabetically.
-If you add new diseases, make sure you update the classes list in app.py to match the exact alphabetical order of your data/ folders, or the predictions will be scrambled!
+If you add new diseases, make sure that you update the classes list in app.py to match the exact alphabetical order of your data/ folders, or the predictions will be scrambled!